material-motion/material-motion/concepts/patterns.md

 >
 >     protocol Intention {}
 >
-> Strongly-typed programming-languages lacking protocols or interfaces can create "container" objects.
-These container objects are part of an Intention tree.
+> Strongly-typed programming-languages that lack protocols or interfaces can create "container" objects.
+These container objects are part of an Intention class hierarchy.
 >
->     abstract class Intention {}
+>     class Intention {}
+>     class AnimationIntention: Intention {
+>       var animation
->     // C++
+>     }
 >
 > [Duck-type](https://en.wikipedia.org/wiki/Duck_typing) languages can treat any object as potentially-an-Intention.